MCP

 Additional notes

 MCP is in a very early stage of development, and changes are frequent.
-If something isn't working, please check out the Model Context Protocol Website and open an issue ticket here.
+If something isn't working, please check out the Model Context Protocol Website, mcp-remote, and open an issue ticket here.

 Last updated